muzha3g/course-booking-system/README.md

 To connect your application to Firebase, you'll need to set up your environment variables:

-1. Locate the `.env.sample` file in the root of your project.
-2. Rename `.env.sample` to `.env`.
+1. Rename `.env.sample` to `.env`.
-3. Paste your Firebase SDK configuration variables into the `.env` file.
+2. Paste your Firebase SDK configuration variables into the `.env` file.
 You can find these credentials in your Firebase project settings.

    Your `.env` file should look something like this: